6 Things You Should Know About RSV

-Currently, there’s no specific treatment regimen for an RSV infection.
+Currently, there is no effective antiviral treatment available for an RSV infection.
 For mild cases, over-the-counter medications can help alleviate such symptoms as a runny nose, cough and fever.
-To relieve congestion and help improve breathing in a baby, you can clear mucus from the nose with a bulb syringe or over-the-counter saline spray.
+To relieve congestion and help improve breathing in a baby, some doctors may recommend cleaning mucus from the nose with a bulb syringe or over-the-counter saline spray.

 At-risk individuals should be carefully monitored.
 And if you notice such symptoms as abnormally fast breathing or a “caving-in” of the chest in between the ribs and under the ribs (a sign that someone may not be receiving adequate oxygen), contact a doctor immediately.

 “RSV can result in a substantial medical and economic burden globally,” says Donnelly.
 “Estimated hospitalization costs attributed to RSV in people aged 65 years or older exceed $1 billion in the U.S. annually.
 Moreover, RSV is the #1 reason babies in the U.S. are hospitalized within their first year of life.”

 But there are a few things you can do to help prevent RSV.

 The virus can be spread through coughing and sneezing, or by touching infected surfaces.

 Children under the age 2 who are at high risk of serious complications from the RSV virus—such as babies born prematurely or infants who have congenital heart or lung disease—can receive a preventative monthly injection for five months during RSV season.